-At York Road Nursery & Pre-School we will ensure that children looked after (CLA) and children previously looked after (PLA) have access to excellent educational provision and are prioritised for additional support through school-based interventions to achieve as well as possible, in accordance with the DfE guidance.
+At York Road Nursery & Pre-School we will ensure that children looked after (CLA) and children previously looked after (PLA) have access to excellent educational provision and

 Intention

 As a school, we acknowledge and understand the intention of the revised guidance issued in June 2022, by the DfE to local authorities, that extends the role of the Virtual School Head to use strategic influence with schools and social care to improve the educational outcomes for all children known to a social worker.
 We will extend the priority for additional support to this group as part of our implementation of the New Duty.